 Given the fact that the minor league Denver Bears could never hope to fill even half of all those seats, this costly technological marvel was obviously designed to attract a major league baseball franchise to Denver.
 Unfortunately, however, the Mile High City lost out to Seattle and Toronto in the 1977 franchise expansion round, casting doubt on the wisdom of the whole movable grandstand idea.
 Over a decade passed before the folks in Denver finally got their wish, along with Miami -- but NOT Washington!
 Seldom has baseball fever reached a higher pitch than when the Colorado Rockies began playing in the spring of 1993.
 Mile High Stadium set a National League record for regular game paid attendance on April 9, 1993 -- 80,227 -- and a total of 4,483,350 fans went to games there that year, smashing the major league baseball attendance records that had just been set by the Toronto Blue Jays.
 Nevertheless, by the 1990s such multi-use stadiums were hopelessly out of style, so Mile High's days as a big league baseball stadium were numbered from the get-go.

 The unadorned triple-decked, bare steel girder dual-purpose structure called to mind Metropolitan Stadium, as did the improvised, incremental process of expansion.
 Compared to the other football-to-baseball stadiums, Mile High Stadium wasn't really so bad as a venue for baseball games.
-This was partly due to the fact that the entire left field grandstand moved, rather than just the lower portion of it, as in Dolphin Stadium.
-Two other features marked this stadium as unique: First, the second deck was very large (which is why the above diagram contains more orange color than any of the other stadium diagrams), while the third deck was quite small, with virtually no overhang.
+This was partly due to the fact that the entire left field (east) grandstand moved, rather than just the lower portion of it, as in Dolphin Stadium.
+Two other features marked this stadium as unique: First, the second deck was very large (which is why the above diagram contains more orange color than any of the other stadium diagrams), while the third deck was quite small, with very little overhang.
 Usually it is the other way around.
 Also, the outfield dimensions were unusually large: The distance to right field, 370 feet, was longer than any other major league stadium, except for Braves Field in its early days.
 Nevertheless, because of the thin, dry air, Mile High Stadium set home run records and gained a reputation as a slugger's paradise.
-Because of the 1994 players' strike, the final baseball game at Mile High Stadium was played several weeks earlier than had been planned, as construction on the Rockies' new home neared completion.
+Mile High Stadium was one of only eleven major league baseball stadiums without any roof.
+(Five of those were temporary venues, including Mile High, in use while a new stadium was under construction.)
+On the downside, there were frequent plumbing problems here, in part due to the technical difficulty of keeping pipes connected to the movable east grandstand.
+Because of the 1994 players' strike, the final baseball game at Mile High Stadium was played several weeks earlier than had been planned, as construction on the Rockies' new home (Coors Field) neared completion.